What makes a good website? A good website focuses on the basics.

 Some visitors may have trouble reading small text.
 Some may have difficulty discerning elements with low contrast.
 Others might have trouble seeing certain colors.

-So stick with minimalism and consistency in your website design.
-Increase the contrast and size of text elements in line with the needs of your target market.
+Increase the contrast and size of text elements in line with the needs of your target audience.

 Maintain compliance

-You want to make sure your website keeps compliance with the latest standards.
+Make sure your website maintains compliance with the latest standards.
 Such standards include accessibility, privacy, security and copyright.

 For example, people with visual impairments might use screen readers to access your site.
 If your site lacks descriptive text for images, forms and buttons, a screen reader will not be able to read the content aloud.